philipclaude/vortex/README.md

 ### About

-`vortex` is a Voronoi mesher, visualizer and fluid simulator for the Earth's oceans and atmosphere.
-Currently, `vortex` is focused on providing meshing and visualization tools for ocean and atmospheric modeling - fluid simulations are under active development.
-In `vortex`, the distinction between land and water is usually made using an image "texture", similar to how textures are used in computer graphics for normal mapping and for looking up the reflection coefficient on a surface.
+`vortex` is a Voronoi mesher, visualizer and fluid simulator for geophysical fluids on the sphere.
+Currently, the main capability consists of solving the shallow water equations with a Lagrangian method to simulate the air in the Earth's atmosphere.
+Future work consists of applying this method to simulate the oceans.

 **Note:** `vortex` currently contains new unpublished research which is why it is a private repository - please do not share the code with anyone.
 It could be released publicly after the ideas are published.